-Thought I’d share a photography post today.
-My creativity just wont stop.
-One amazing thing about blogging is that it’s made me write everyday and it forces me to get creative and I just love it.
+I thought I’d share a photography post today.
+My creativity just won’t stop.
+One amazing thing about blogging is that it’s made me write every day and it forces me to get creative and I just love it.
 Everything just feels harmonious and right, on the surface that is…

 “Art should comfort the disturbed and disturb the comfortable”Cesar A. Cruz

-I’ve slowly being trying to break barriers within myself and question what I think is acceptable, what others think is acceptable and what is okay for me to share about myself.
-As a whole I am very careful with my photography.
+I’ve slowly been trying to break barriers within myself and question what I think is acceptable, what others think is acceptable and what is okay for me to share about myself.
+As a whole, I am very careful with my photography.
 I use lighting and shadows, colours and my curves to create the illusion of nudity.

 I don’t need to be naked to look naked and I’ve found this is my limit, my absolute limit and now that I’ve got here I feel liberated.
 So long have I hid my exhibitionism and felt a great deal of shame for it.